Broadway Presbyterian Church - New York City

 Tubular-pneumatic action

-2 manuals, 23 stops, 27 ranks
+2 manuals, 24 registers, 23 stops, 27 ranks

 On January 7, 1889, a contract for a two-manual organ was awarded to the J.H. & C.S.
 Odell Company of New York City.
 Odell's Op.
 265 was the company's "Size No. 18" specification that included "pneumatic compensating valves" applied to the Great, Swell, and Pedal Organs.
-The organ had a case of chestnut and cost $4,000.
+This organ had a case of chestnut and cost $4,000.

 Great Organ (Manual I) – 58 notes